nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

-    branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated src/parser.c generate_from_json = false, -- only needed if repo does not contain `src/grammar.json` either }, maintainers = { '@me' }, -- the _query_ maintainers tier = 1, -- stable: track versioned releases instead of latest commit
+    branch = 'develop', -- only needed if different from default branch location = 'parser', -- only needed if the parser is in subdirectory of a "monorepo" generate = true, -- only needed if repo does not contain pre-generated src/parser.c }, maintainers = { '@me' }, -- the _query_ maintainers tier = 1, -- stable: track versioned releases instead of latest commit